JakobGM/astrality/docs/modules.rst

         * You can now use ``{{ colors.foreground }}`` in all your templates instead of ``{{ gruvbox_dark.foreground }}``.
 Since your templates do not know exactly *which* color scheme you are using, you can easily change it in the future by editing only one line in ``astrality.yaml``.

-        * You can use ``import_context`` in a ``on_period_change`` event block in order to change your colorscheme based on the time of day.
+        * You can use ``import_context`` in a ``on_event`` event block in order to change your colorscheme based on the time of day.
 Perhaps you want to use "gruvbox light" during daylight, but change to "gruvbox dark" after dusk?

 The available attributes for ``import_context`` are: